 The new state pension is a regular payment from the Government that most people can claim in later life.
 You can claim this at state pension age if you have at least 10 years National Insurance contributions and are:

-In 2019, the full state pension is in the region of £129.20 to £168.60 per week and whether you get the full amount depends on your qualifying years of National Insurance payments.
-There are a number of pension income calculators online – have a look at www.agepartnership.co.uk or www.gov.uk – to check your state pension.
+In April 2023, the full state pension went up to £203.85 a week and whether you get the full amount depends on your qualifying years of National Insurance payments.

 Yes, you can claim your state pension and keep working – but bear in mind: